Domingos Duarte

-Domingos Sousa Coutinho Meneses Duarte (born 10 March 1995) is a Portuguese professional footballer who plays as a central defender for La Liga club Getafe and the Portugal national team.
+Domingos de Sousa Coutinho Meneses Duarte (born 10 March 1995) is a Portuguese professional footballer who plays as a centre-back for La Liga club Getafe.

+Formed at Sporting CP, where he was only a reserve, he played in the Primeira Liga on loan at Belenenses and Chaves.
+He made over 100 La Liga appearances for Granada and Getafe.

+Duarte made his full debut for Portugal in 2020.

 Club career

 Sporting CP

 Born in Cascais, Lisbon District, Duarte joined Sporting CP's youth academy at the age of 16.
 He spent two full seasons with their reserves in the Segunda Liga to kickstart his senior career, his first match in the competition occurring on 5 October 2014 when he played 90 minutes in the 2–1 home win against C.D.
 Trofense.

 Duarte served loan spells from 2016 to 2018, respectively at C.F.
 Os Belenenses and G.D.
 Chaves and with both clubs competing in the Primeira Liga.
 He made his league debut on 14 August 2016 while at the service of the former in a 2–0 away loss to Vitória de Setúbal, and scored his first goal on 1 October of the same year in a 3–1 defeat at precisely Chaves.

 On 3 August 2018, still owned by Sporting, Duarte signed with Deportivo de La Coruña with an option to buy.
-He scored in his very first appearance in the Spanish Segunda División, helping the visitors earn a point at Albacete Balompié after the 1–1 draw.
+He scored in his very first appearance in the Spanish Segunda División, helping the visitors to earn a point at Albacete Balompié after the 1–1 draw.